 When they use their smartphones, your target customers look for websites that don’t require them to constantly zoom in to see the content.
 Of course, most users browse websites on their mobiles than on desktop, and it’s really a no-brainer to offer them a flawless mobile experience.

 Fortunately, WordPress provides you with a mobile-responsive experience from the moment you put your page online.
 It is ideal if you don’t want to manage two separate websites (one desktop, another mobile) for your users.

-Responsive WordPress websites work by moving components in for a much better mobile experience and visibility.
-It’s kinda like liquid, the page scales up and down to fit the screen when a user opens it on his/her smartphone.
+Responsive WordPress websites work like liquid – the page scales up and down to fit the screen when a user opens it on his/her smartphone.